-As can be seen from Table 1, foundries across the world have well-developed processes to fabricate waveguide structures, but in only a few material platforms based mostly on silicon (Si), silicon nitride (SiN), and germanium (Ge), and using either silicon dioxide (SiO2) or silicon nitride (SiN) undercladdings.
+As can be seen from Table 1, foundries across the world have well-developed processes to fabricate waveguide structures, but in only a few material platforms based mostly on silicon (Si), silicon nitride (SiN), and using either silicon dioxide (SiO2) or silicon nitride (SiN) undercladdings.
 For refractive-index-based biological sensing, telecom wavelengths are convenient, although there is some indication that structures focused on the shorter-wavelength end of this range (ca. 800 nm) may have advantages given the decrease in water absorbance in this region [17].
 Waveguides transparent between 700 and 1400 nm are also useful for IR and Raman spectroscopy, although in most cases detection is of overtones rather than primary bands.
-Since most chemicals have strong absorptions of vibrational modes in the mid-wave infrared (MWIR) and long-wave infrared (LWIR) wavelength regimes, waveguide core and cladding materials transparent between 2 $\mu$ m and 12 μm are required for PIC-based chemical absorption sensing.
+Since most chemicals have strong absorptions of vibrational modes in the mid-wave infrared (MWIR) and long-wave infrared (LWIR) wavelength regimes, waveguide core and cladding materials transparent between 2 μ m and 12 μ m are required for PIC-based chemical absorption sensing.
 Several materials for this application have been developed in research labs and are summarized in references [17, 18].
-For example, Ge is a promising MWIR waveguiding material with its high refractive index (n=4.0) and IR transparency up to 14.6 $\mu$ m (far exceeding that of Si, which is only transparent up to 6.8 $\mu$ m) [4].
-Similarly, while oxides generally transmit poorly beyond 5- $\mu$ m wavelength, replacing oxygen with heavier chalcogens considerably extends the transmission window.
-However, foundry-compatible manufacturing processes have only been developed for some MWIR and LWIR materials, for example low loss waveguides at CEA-LETI made of suspended Si or Ge, SiGe/Si, Ge/SiGe, and Ge/SiN [2].
+For example, Ge is a promising MWIR waveguiding material with its high refractive index (n=4.0) and IR transparency up to 14.6 μ m (far exceeding that of Si, which is only transparent up to 6.8 μ m) [4].
+Similarly, while oxides generally transmit poorly beyond 5- μ m wavelength, replacing oxygen with heavier chalcogens considerably extends the transmission window.
+However, foundry-compatible manufacturing processes have only been developed for some MWIR and LWIR materials, [2].
 Although materials such as chalcogenides have been demonstrated in research labs, [19,20a] they are not yet routinely offered with low material absorption and low scattering loss.
 The lack of mature waveguide systems made in foundries by highly repeatable manufacturing processes has slowed the progress of PIC chemical sensors based on MWIR and LWIR absorption.